 Panic attacks may be an overwhelming experience for absolutely everyone.
-They can strike without warning and cause intense physical damage, like a heart attack and shortness of breath.
-While panic attacks are regularly related to panic disease, they can also arise in other anxiety-related problems.
+They can strike without warning and cause intense fear and physical damage like heart attacks.
+While panic attacks are related to panic disease, they can also arise in other anxiety-related problems and are similar to an asthma attack.
 In this guide we will discuss panic attacks, who can have them, and how to manage them in public and private settings with first aid.
-We will even discuss methods to help someone with a panic attack and the importance of professional assistance.
+We will even discuss methods to help someone with a panic attack, how to encourage the person and the importance of professional assistance.

 What is a panic attack?